 “The consequence for students who want to go on study abroad is that there’s one less course available from the department of political science,” O’Brien said.
 “Danny Anderson has stated that it’s our goal to increase the number of students going on study abroad from 40 percent to 60 percent by the time of graduation.
 How do you do that if you’re reducing the number of courses in study abroad?”

-Katsuo Nishikawa, professor of political science and director of the center for international engagement (CIE), explained the reasoning behind the study abroad change in the political science department.
+Katsuo Nishikawa, professor of political science and director of the Center for International Engagement (CIE), explained why the change occurred.

 Another reason for the shift in the political science department is that the study abroad program is in a period of experimentation, and new models are being tested.